The fantastic Microbial Ecophysiology Lab (Summer 2025)

 • Research interests: Archaea, Microbiology, Biochemistry, Biofilm, Structural Biology, Extremophiles, Gut-microbiome.

-• Fun fact: I was named after a supermarket and was revealed this information on my 21st Birthday by my dad after he got me a beer.
+• About me: I was named after a supermarket and was revealed this information on my 21st Birthday by my dad after he got me a beer.

 • Position: Undergraduate Research Assistant.
 UConn McNair Scholar.